styliii/MyTodos/README.md

 ## Notes
 Next items to work on:
- - [ ] Improve style of the todo items in the list using a custom adapter
- - [ ] Add support for completion due dates for todo items and display within listview item
  - [ ] Use a DialogFragment instead of new Activity for editing items